alibaba-damo-academy/radar/README.md

 ## HuggingFace

-- The pre-trained checkpoints and supports files are available on [HuggingFace](https://huggingface.co/radar-generalist).
+- The pre-trained checkpoints and supporting files are available on [HuggingFace](https://huggingface.co/radar-generalist).
-- For convenience, we have provided the demo nifty, processed merlin-related reports and labels, predicted results in csv format in this repo.
-The supporting files required for inferecnce demo and training can be downloaded from HuggingFace.
+- For convenience, we have provided the demo nifty, processed Merlin-related reports and labels, and predicted results in CSV format in this repo.
+The supporting files required for inference demo and training can be downloaded from HuggingFace.

 ---